mountain-data/ha_sonnenbatterie/README.md

 logs along with the setting you want monitored into a new issue.

 ## Install
-Easiest way is to add this repository to hacs.
+Easiest way is to add this repository to hacs as a custom repository.